University of Gloucestershire: Pittville Student Village

 The universities' estates strategy outlines a 10-year investment plan to refurbish, upgrade and develop facilities, which includes the Pittville Student Village project.
 In May 2013 some initial concepts and ideas for the redevelopment were presented.
 Plans included creating 450 extra bedrooms, to the existing 214 student rooms, plus a small retail unit and sports facilities.
 Additional public consultation sessions in August and September 2014 presented plans to build additional accommodation to a total of 791 beds against widespread opposition from the local residents.
 The plans for Pittville Student Village were approved by Cheltenham Borough Council's planning committee on 16 July 2015.
 The new student village will increase the number of beds to 794 and also includes new office space for several administrative departments as well as sports facilities.
 Pittville Student Village was officially opened on 5 April 2018 by artist PJ Crook, a Gloucestershire alumna, to mark the campus' history as an art school.

 Former campuses

+Hardwick

+Hardwick, which was located in Cheltenham, closed at the end of the academic year 2024/25 due to the opening of the newly converted City Campus in Gloucester.
+The Campus has been sold and will be redeveloped to housing.